SamuelSwartzberg/flashcardifying_text_temp/math/algebra/+operations.md

 ### arity

 The »⟮arity⟯« of something is ⟮how many⟯ ⟮＿operands＿ or ＿arguments＿⟯ are involved.
-⟮＿Arity＿⟯ is a property of ⟮＿operations＿⟯ or ⟮c_;＿functions＿⟯.
+⟮＿Arity＿⟯ is a property of ⟮＿operations＿/＿functions＿/＿relations＿⟯.
 ⟮arity⟯ and ⟮adicity⟯ are rough synonyms
 ⟮＿arity＿⟯ is specified in ⟮latinate⟯ numbers ⟮＿adicity＿⟯ is specified in ⟮greek-derived⟯ numbers.